Electronic Recycling Day-Spring 2021 date to be determined

 Great American Clean-up

 The Great American Cleanup originally began as a litter cleanup initiative designed to aesthetically improve the environment by creating more inviting parks, streetscapes and public spaces.
 As the program has matured and grown, grassroots organizations have taken on more diverse challenges—eliminating graffiti, collecting recyclables, planting community gardens, and hosting educational events.
 But community cleanups remain at the very heart of the campaign, and the results are remarkable.
-In 2014 alone, 37 million pounds of litter and debris were collected by volunteers throughout the country.
+In 2020 alone, 23.4 million pounds of litter and debris were collected by more than 550,000 volunteers throughout the country.

 Keep Grand Island Beautiful (KGIB) works with community groups, local businesses, and local Boy/Girl Scout troops to keep our local parks and roadways clean.
 KGIB participates in year-round clean-up events, weather permitting.
 We are always looking for a concerned group to help us improve the look of our community.
 If you are interested, please use our contact form.